sidSinghal/CRM/README.md

 1. Checked validations on all pages
 2. Checked that all the pages are redirected correctly

+### Assignment 7:
+####Securing Infrastructure
+1. Added SSL certificate protection to the web application
+2. setup-and-configure-ssl.md file was created

+#### Implement Password Reset (Forgotten Password)
+1. Checked if the Email ID Entered exists in the database
+2. Set up the AWS Simple Email Service

 #### Shell Scripts
 1. Created IAM Policies
 2. Created Travis user